You're $99 away from FREE SHIPPING!

-None of us want to be stinky, so it is no wonder that deodorant is a non-negotiable part of our daily hygiene routines.
-Unfortunately, the toxic ingredients in conventional deodorants do a lot more than just prevent smelly pits.
+None of us want to stink, so it's no wonder that deodorant is a non-negotiable part of our daily hygiene routines.
+Unfortunately, conventional deodorants' toxic ingredients do much more than prevent smelly pits.

-From disrupting our hormones to interfering with the body’s natural ability to sweat, several potential health concerns have been linked to chemicals and ingredients found in the typical conventional antiperspirants and deodorants.
+From disrupting our hormones to interfering with the body's natural ability to sweat, several potential health concerns have been linked to chemicals and ingredients in conventional antiperspirants and deodorants.

-Luckily, there are alternatives on the market that don’t contain these nasties.
-We no longer have to choose between risking our health and scaring off friends and family with stinky underarms.
+Luckily, there are alternatives on the market that don't contain these toxins.
+We no longer have to choose between risking our health and suffering from embarrassing body odor.

-Today, we’re examining some of the common ingredients found in conventional deodorants and how they might impact our health.
-We’ll also look at how natural alternatives work to keep us fresh and odor-free, while also protecting us from harmful chemicals.
+Today, we're examining some common ingredients in conventional deodorants and how they might impact our health.
+We'll also examine how natural alternatives work to keep us fresh and odor-free while protecting us from harmful chemicals.

 Why Is Conventional Deodorant Bad for Us?

-Before we look at individual ingredients, we first need to understand the difference between deodorants and antiperspirants.
+Before we look at individual ingredients, we need to understand the difference between deodorant and antiperspirant.

-Although these two are often considered interchangeable, there’s actually a key difference.
-While deodorants help to prevent smells, antiperspirants go a step further and reduce the amount we sweat in the first place by temporarily blocking some of our pores.
+Although these two are often considered interchangeable, there's one key difference.
+While deodorants help to prevent smells, antiperspirants go a step further and reduce the amount we sweat in the first place.

 At first glance, this seems like a bonus, especially in the summer.
 But our bodies are designed to be able to sweat.
-It is an important part of how we regulate our temperature and it is also one of the ways that our bodies release toxins.
+It is an essential part of how we regulate our temperature, and it is also one of the ways that our bodies release toxins.

-While we might not enjoy having sweaty underarms, sweat on its own doesn’t have a powerful odor.
-What causes BO is the bacteria that live on our skins.
-When we sweat, the bacteria that live under our arms break down proteins in the sweat, which is what causes the smell.
+While we might not enjoy having sweaty underarms, sweat on its own doesn't have a scent.
+Skin-dwelling bacteria are the true source of body odor.
+When we sweat, the bacteria that live under our arms break down proteins in the sweat, causing an unpleasant smell.

-Deodorants typically contain ingredients that discourage bacteria, reducing body odor.
-Many also contain scents and fragrances designed to mask whatever smelliness remains.
-However, they don’t block our pores or prevent our natural sweat.
+Deodorants typically contain ingredients that discourage bacteria, thereby reducing body odor.
+Many also contain scents and artificial fragrances designed to mask whatever smelliness remains.
+However, they don't block our sweat glands or prevent our natural sweat.

 Antiperspirants, on the other hand, typically contain aluminum salts.
-These temporarily block our pores, meaning our bodies can’t release sweat as they are designed.
+These temporarily block our pores, meaning our bodies can't release sweat as designed.

-Aluminum doesn’t only interfere with our bodies' natural processes.
-It may also be bad for our health.
+Aluminum not only interferes with our bodies' natural processes; it's likely detrimental to our health.

-According to the Environmental Working Group, aluminum is a neurotoxin that is easily absorbed by the skin.
-It has even been linked with developing breast cancer at a younger age, although the National Cancer Institute says that there is not yet firm evidence that aluminum from antiperspirants increases the risk of breast cancer.
+According to the Environmental Working Group, aluminum is a neurotoxin easily absorbed by the skin.
+It has even been linked with developing breast cancer at a younger age.
+However, the National Cancer Institute says there is not yet firm evidence that aluminum from antiperspirants increases the risk of breast cancer.

-Other studies have been less conclusive, so we don’t know yet exactly what the association between aluminum and dementia might be.
-So far, there’s no convincing research that has linked aluminum in antiperspirants with dementia.
-However, many of us will prefer not to take the risk.
+Other studies have been less conclusive, so we don't know yet exactly what the association between aluminum and dementia might be.
+So far, no concrete research has conclusively linked aluminum in antiperspirants with dementia.
+However, many of us prefer not to take the risk.

 Is Deodorant Better Than Antiperspirant?